 A Common Heart was created by three congregations, St. Benedict’s Roman Catholic Church, Reform Congregation Oheb Sholom, and the Islamic Center of Reading, with the support of Alvernia University and Reading Berks Conference of Churches, for the mutual goal of understanding and appreciation for the three Abrahamic faiths.

-To foster a greater understanding and appreciation of other religious cultures and traditions, our Interfaith Chaplain gives presentations in the classroom
+To foster a greater understanding and appreciation of other religious cultures and traditions, our Mission and Ministry staff is happy to visit academic classes throughout the year and invites them to participate in spiritual activities.

 The Interfaith pillar hosts a hike during the Fall Semester to give the Alvernia community an opportunity to connect with nature on a spiritual level with people from all faiths.
 Lunch is included.